Skip to content

 Tuberose propagates from bulbs.
 In general, bulbs having a diameter between 1.5 and 2.5 cm are suitable for planting.
 Additionally, you will need to arrange about 1.25-1.5 lakh bulbs (800-900 kg) for planting one hectare of land.

 Soil testing is a must before the plantation.
-And according to the report, you will need to plan for nutrient management.
+According to the report, you will need to plan for nutrient management.
 Generally, you can apply 20 tonnes FYM + 100 kg N + 50 kg P2Os + 50 kg K20.

 Tuberose requires an adequate moisture supply for the luxurious growth of the plant.
 After rains, you must maintain proper frequencies of irrigation to keep the soil moist.